-- a defendant was entitled to base a test preparation on a copyrighted reference book: 117 - a large computer hardware manufacturer was entitled to copy illustrations and phrases from a guide to computer injury prevention for use in its own from safety guide; - a city police department was entitled to display a criminal defendant's photographs in the course of its investigation; - a hip-hop magazine was entitled to copy and distribute the early unpublished works of a prominent recording artist to expose his alleged racism; - a public interest group was entitled to publish a private company's internal emails relating to its electronic voting machines, to inform the public about alleged problems associated with those electronic voting machines; and

-&lt;sup>116 Rebecca Tushnet, Copy This Essay: How Fair Use Doctrine Harms Free Speech and How Copying Serves It, 114 YALE L.J.
+- a defendant was entitled to base a test preparation on a copyrighted reference book:120 - a large computer hardware manufacturer was entitled to copy illustrations and phrases from a guide to computer injury prevention for use in its own from safety guide;121 - a city police department was entitled to display a criminal defendant's photographs in the course of its investigation; 122 - a hip-hop magazine was entitled to copy and distribute the early unpublished works of a prominent recording artist to expose his alleged racism; 123 - a public interest group was entitled to publish a private company's internal emails relating to its electronic voting machines, to inform the public about alleged problems associated with those electronic voting machines; 124 and - a defendant was entitled to publish a book containing its own photographs of the plaintiff's copyrighted Beanie Babies.
+125 - Eldred v.
+Ashcroft, 537 U.S. 186, 218-219 (2003); see also Harper & Row, 118.
+Publishers, Inc. v.
+Nation Enterprises, 471 U.S. 539, 556-558 (1985). - Rebecca Tushnet, Copy This Essay: How Fair Use Doctrine Harms Free Speech and How Copying Serves It, 114 Yale L.J.
 535 (2004).
-Tushnet argues that fair use alone may not be enough to clear copyright of all First Amendment concerns.

-&lt;sup>117 Mulcahy v.
-Cheetah Learning LLC, 386 F.3d 849 (8th Cir., 2004).

-&lt;sup>118 Compag Computer Corp. v.
-Ergonome Inc., 387 F.3d 403 (5th Cir., 2004).
+Tushnet argues that fair use alone may not be enough to clear copyright of all First Amendment concerns. - 120.
+Mulcahy v.
+Cheetah Learning LLC, 386 F.3d 849 (8th Cir.
+2004). - 121.
+Compaq Computer Corp. v.
+Ergonome Inc., 387 F.3d 403 (5th Cir.
+2004). - 122.
+Shell v.

-&lt;sup>119 Shell v.
 City of Radford, 2005 U.S. Dist.
-LEXIS 190 (D. Va., 2005).

-&lt;sup>120 Shady Records, Inc. v.
+LEXIS 190 (W.D.
+Va.
+2005). - 123.
+Shady Records, Inc. v.
 Source Enters., 2004 U.S. Dist.
-LEXIS 26143 (D.N.Y., 2004).

-a defendant was entitled to publish a book containing its own photographs of the plaintiff's copyrighted Beanie Babies.
+LEXIS 26143 (S.D.N.Y.
+2004). - Online Policy Group v.
+Diebold, Inc., 337 F. Supp.
+2d 1195, 1203 (N.D.
+Cal.
+2004).
+124. - Ty, Inc. v.
+Publ'ns Int'l, Ltd., 333 F. Supp.
+2d 705, 707 (N.D.
+Ill.
+2004).
+125.

 It seems unlikely that any consistent theme will emerge from the ultimate disposition or settlement of these cases.
 Nonetheless, these cases are conceptually linked.
-In each case the broad statement of the rights of the copyright owner set out in the Copyright Act is incomplete - it does not by itself determine the ability of the copyright owner to control the use of his or her work.
+In each case the broad statement of the rights of the copyright owner set out in the Copyright Act is incomplete-it does not by itself determine the ability of the copyright owner to control the use of his or her work.

 While others have suggested that fair use should be seen as more than "a grudgingly tolerated exception to the copyright owner's rights of private property," typically these explanations stop short with the observation that the exclusive rights can not be absolute.
-Once that point is conceded, it still remains to be answered why fair use is necessary in addition to the specific statutory exemptions, compulsory licenses and the idea expression distinction.
+127 Once that point is conceded, it still remains to be answered why fair use is necessary in addition to the specific statutory exemptions, compulsory licenses and the idea expression distinction.

-Indeed, fair use is not a necessary or inevitable feature of copyright law in the abstract - it is nonetheless a fundamental principle of the our copyright law today.
+Indeed, fair use is not a necessary or inevitable feature of copyright law in the abstract-it is nonetheless a fundamental principle of the our copyright law today.
 In theory, the role played by fair use in limiting the rights of copyright owners could be performed by specific statutory exemptions, compulsory licenses, or a more concrete statement of rights in the first place.
 Alternatively or in addition, we could rely on high enforcement costs, private ordering solutions and norms of forbearance and reciprocity to moderate any adverse effects of overbroad copyright protection.